-Pro bono partner, DLA PiperLisa Dewey has proved that pro bono work can empower lawyers and enhance client relationships.
+Pro bono partner, DLA Piper Lisa Dewey has proved that pro bono work can empower lawyers and enhance client relationships.
 Her firm, DLA Piper, is leading the way in a practice area where many firms still focus on quantity over quality.
 Six years after joining the firm in 1994, she was granted her request to be made a "pure" pro bono partner, the first in the firm.
-Now she has a team of four pro bono counsel and is driving DLA Piper's innovative solutions
+Now she has a team of four pro bono counsel and is driving DLA Piper's innovative and other organisations pro bono projects.